readywebdev/coding-journal/README.md

   - Note exercises 15 & 16 covering arrays were not in original version of this course
 - Researched Code Year
 - Researched Codecademy staff/users
-- Complete the extended Review of Functions in JavaScript Course (Exercises 9 to 23)
-- Research Codecademy courses
-- Research Codecademy tracks

 ## Mar 10, 2017
 ### 320 total points | 8 day streak | 1 completed skill